Lacrosse: Professional lacrosse

+Active leagues

 National Lacrosse League

 The National Lacrosse League (NLL) is a men's semi-professional box lacrosse league in North America.
 The NLL currently has fifteen teams, ten in the United States and five in Canada.
 The 18-game regular season runs from December to April; games are always on the weekends.
 The champion is awarded the National Lacrosse League Cup in early June.

 Games are played in ice rinks with artificial turf covering the ice.
 Venues range from NHL arenas seating 19,000 to smaller arenas with under 10,000 capacity.
 In 2017, average attendance ranged from 3,200 per game in Vancouver to over 15,000 in Buffalo.
 Overall, the league averaged 9,500 people per game.

 With an average salary around $20,000 per season, players have regular jobs, mostly non-lacrosse related, and live in different cities, flying into town for games.
 Canadians and Native Americans make up over 90% of the players.

 The NLL started in 1987 as the Eagle Pro Box Lacrosse League.
 Teams in Philadelphia, New Jersey, Baltimore and Washington, DC, played a 6-game season.
 The league operated as the Major Indoor Lacrosse League from 1989 to 1997, when there were six teams playing a 10-game schedule.
 The current NLL name began in the 1998 season, which included the first Canadian team.

 The most successful franchises have been the Toronto Rock and the former Philadelphia Wings (now the Albany FireWolves), each has won six championships.

 Premier Lacrosse League

 In October 2018, former MLL player Paul Rabil branched away from the MLL and created the Premier Lacrosse League.
 The PLL focuses on being a traveling lacrosse league that will bring the best players in the world to different cities in the United States.

-Each player has a minimum salary of 25,000, equity in the league, and medical benefits.
+Each player has a minimum salary of $25,000, equity in the league, and medical benefits.
+The average salary is $35,000.
 The most successful team is Whipsnakes Lacrosse Club which has two championships.

+Since its inaugural season in 2019, the PLL has expanded to eight teams and merged with the MLL.

+Beginning with the 2022 season, the PLL has had a broadcasting deal with ESPN.

+Prior to the 2023 season the PLL announced that they would be assigning home-cities to each team for the 2024 season.
+The touring model would not cease, however, with each team hosting one regular season weekend where they play a doubleheader.
+There will also be two neutral site weekends.

+Women's Lacrosse League

+Women's Lacrosse League is a professional women's league that will play lacrosse sixes beginning in 2025.